ETCDEVTeam/sidekick-doc/README.md

 There's a lot of options and different ways to use these three subcommands, but, while tempting, a deep dive in that direction is out of scope here.
 I hope the brief associated commentary in the following examples are sufficient for the purpose at hand.

+I'll use the console to run arbitrary javascript scripts that implement adhoc PoA and checkpoint features.

 > TODO: Add example session.

 > TODO: Add link to docs.